 Newer drugs called targeted therapies may prove to be more effective against carcinoids.
 Targeted therapies attack the parts of cancer cells that make them different from normal, healthy cells.
 Each type of targeted therapy works differently, but they alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells in some way.

-Two targeted therapy drugs, sunitinib (Sutent®) and everolimus (Afinitor®), have been shown to be helpful in treating neuroendocrine tumors that start in the pancreas.
-Studies of these drugs in carcinoid tumors (which are a type of neuroendocrine tumor) are in progress.
+The targeted therapy drug sunitinib (Sutent®) has been shown to be helpful in treating neuroendocrine tumors that start in the pancreas.
+More studies of this drug in carcinoid tumors (including lung carcinoid) are in progress.

 Targeted drugs called angiogenesis inhibitors affect the growth of new blood vessels, which tumors need to grow larger.
 Some of these drugs are already used to treat other types of cancer and are now being studied for use against carcinoid tumors.
 Examples of these drugs include bevacizumab (Avastin®), pazopanib (Votrient®), axitinib (Inlyta®), and cabozantinib (Cometriq®).